 Take Broomfield Rd. to Sweeney Rd. and turn left; SSA is on the left (Westside) of Sweeney St.

 First time student employees must complete state and federal tax forms and an I-9 form in the Student Employment Services office before starting work.
-The student needs a picture ID and a Social Security Card to complete the forms.
-Upon completion of the hire paperwork, the student will be given a signed Hire Authorization Card (Red Card) to return to the student's supervisor.
+The student needs a picture ID and a Social Security card to complete the forms.
+Upon completion of the hire paperwork, the student will be given a signed Hire Authorization Card (aka the red card) to return to the student's supervisor.
 After the supervisor receives the Hire Authorization Card, the student is eligible to begin working.
 Supervisors must always insure that this requirement is met.

-Any student working without a red card is in violation of Federal law.
+Any student working without a Hire Authorization card is in violation of Federal law.

 If a student has not completed the required paperwork within three business days, that student is subject to termination.
 The supervisor receives a "Not Eligible For Work" list.
 Please do not let listed students work until they present a valid Hire Authorization Card.

 Students must be enrolled at least half-time to be eligible to work on campus during current school semesters.
 Undergraduate students must be enrolled in at least 6 credit hours; graduate students must be enrolled in at least 5 credit hours.
 Work study students must also be on good academic standing with the university.
-Students may not work more than forty hours per week combined at any and all campus job(s) they hold.
+During the academic year, student employees may not work more than 25 hours per week combined at any and all campus job(s) they hold.
 Students may work at more than one job on campus.

 High school students are eligible to work on campus if the student is at least 16 years old and has a valid work permit.
-Work permits may be obtained from the Student Employment Office.
-Students who complete a work permit and return it to the Student Employment Office may work provided the following stipulations are met:
+Work permits may be obtained from the Student Employment office.
+Students who complete a work permit and return it to the Student Employment office may work if the following stipulations are met:

 - A high school student may work between the hours of 6:00 a.m. and 10:30 p.m.
 (11:30 p.m. during summer break)

-- A high school student may not work more than 48 hours of work and school combined
+- A high school student may not work more than 48 hours during Summer (24 hours maximum during the school year.)

 - A high school student may not work more than 10 hours in one day